The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Extracting Galaxy Light Profiles and Analyzing Median Evolution

 \subsection{Quantifying Stellar Halo Evolution}

 As in DJW2025, we define the stellar halo region in galaxies to span $2{-}10 R_e$ (green shaded region in Figure \ref{fig:median_profile_halo_region}).
+This region corresponds to different physical radial ranges depending on the galaxy subsample, ranging from $\sim 4.7{-}23.5$ kpc for low-mass galaxies at $z=0.7{-}1.0$ to $\sim12.7{-}63.5$ kpc for high-mass galaxies at $z=0.1{-}0.35$.
 This definition is motivated by previous theoretical studies of simulated galaxy stellar haloes (e.g., \citealt{Pillepich2014, Hirschmann(2015), Cook(2016), Merritt2020}) and enables comparison of our results with predictions for stellar halo assembly from cosmological simulations.

 To quantify the stellar halo material contained within the stellar halo region of galaxies, we define $L_{halo}$ to be the integrated luminosity within $2{-}10 R_e$ of a given median $\mu_g$ profile using